3FE3LE/kanecode-page/README.md

 ## React Hooks

-- useEffect:
+- useEffect: for reactive components
-- useState
+- useState: for keep some states of application
-- useFormik
+- useFormik: for handling form values and validations
-- useRouter
+- useRouter: for native navigation